1. Home

 • bobcat

-To export these animals or parts of these animals, their by-products or any other products from these species from Canada, you must obtain a CITES permit so that their entry is permitted in the importing country.
+To export these animals or parts of these animals, their by-products or any other products from these species from Canada, the trader who holds a valid permit must obtain a CITES permit so that their entry is permitted in the importing country.

 To obtain such a licence, you must contact Environment and Climate Change Canada.